 Ketamine Therapy for Mood and Anxiety Disorders

 This class will review the evidence supporting the NIMH model of intravenous ketamine therapy and contrast it with the use of ketamine for psychedelic assisted psychotherapy.
 We will discuss what is known about the biological basis of ketamine's efficacy and research efforts to develop additional ketamine-like drugs.
 We will also address anticipated regulatory frameworks with the imminent FDA approval of intranasal esketamine.

 Alison McInnes, MD, earned her bachelor's and master's degrees in the biological sciences from Stanford University.
 She then went on to graduate Alpha Omega Alpha from Columbia College of Physicians and Surgeons and completed her residency at the University of California, San Francisco, where she received a Howard Hughes Research Fellowship to study the genetics of mood disorders.
 Subsequently, she went on to run her own NIMH funded laboratory as an Associate Professor at the Mount Sinai School of Medicine.
 Dr. McInnes then returned to the Bay Area and founded Kaiser Permanente's Regional Ketamine Therapy Program in 2014.
 In 2017, she became Medical Director of Actify Neurotherapy's San Francisco office and continues to specialize in both intravenous and oral ketamine treatment.
-She was the final participant in the Phase 2 trial of MDMA-assisted psychotherapy for PTSD in Boulder, Colorado.
-She contacted the study in December 2014, began treatment in October 2015, and completed the treatment in December 2015.
-She concluded with a one-year follow-up CAPS screen in February 2017.

 The Medicinal and Ecological Imperative of Psychedelics